SIFT TOP 5 MOST POPULAR BLOG POSTS THIS WEEK - Scroll down to see the latest posts

 COPY & PASTE

-Is there any point doing copy and paste blog posts where I just copy somebody else's post, change a few things that I think look a bit shit and bang it up on my own blog like one of my own posts?
+Is there any point in doing copy and paste blog posts where I just copy somebody else's post, change a few things that I think look a bit shit and bang it up on my own blog like I'm pretending I wrote it myself?

 On the other hand I do have reasons for doing it from time to time.
 I don't make any income from this blog so it's not about that.
 Most of the content I post is primarily aimed at me, rather than any unknown and possibly non existent readers.
 Those thousands of hits I appear to be getting could well be mostly AI.

 But when I'm trying to share some good info with my friends sometimes the links I send them just kill the whole experience.
 A prime example is anything on Substack.
-To me, the entire platform is a dog's breakfast, confusing, filled with subscriptions and pop-ups, an ugly mess.
+To me, the whole platform is a dog's breakfast, confusing, filled with subscriptions and pop-ups, an ugly looking mess.

 Another example is the Miles Mathis website.
-I don't know what is really going on with any of his bizarre story, there are some great essays on there, but his website is a complete lemon.
-I actually did a post about Miles Mathis here
+I don't know what is really going on with any of his bizarre story, there are some great essays on there, but his entire website is a digital train wreck.
+I previously did a post about Miles Mathis here

-And there are several other sites with some good content I'd like to share, but either the sites are a complete mess, or the links just don't work at all, so I often just give up and skip posting them.
+And there are several other sites with some good content I'd like to share, but either the sites are a mess, or sometimes the links don't work at all, so I often just give up and skip posting them.

 Hopefully they won't piss off too many content creators and I will include a link to the original content even if those don't always work very well.
-The links will look something like this:
+The links to the original content will look something like this:

 This post is a lightly edited copy of an article by "Messy but Perceptive Dude" which can be found here: https:/the.original.url